coffee-driven/pyrokar/README.md

-# Pyrokar
+# Pyrokar.com

-pyrokar.com static web
+Static web site based on free HTML5/CSS template

+The goal is to present domain for sell - https://pyrokar.com